United Nations Office for Outer Space Affairs: History

 In 2009, Japanese astronaut Takao Doi became Chief of Space Applications.

 In 2010, the Human Space Initiative was launched to further UNOOSA's mission of providing developing countries with access to the use and exploration of space.

-In March 2014, the UN Secretary-General appointed the current Director of the Office, Simonetta Di Pippo of Italy, who had previously served as Director of Human Spaceflight at the European Space Agency.
+In March 2014, the UN Secretary-General appointed Simonetta Di Pippo of Italy as Director of the Office, who had previously served as Director of Human Spaceflight at the European Space Agency.

 In September 2015, pursuant to the Human Space Initiative, UNOOSA partnered with the Japan Aerospace Exploration Agency (JAXA) to launch the "KiboCUBE" programme, which allows developing countries to deploy their own indigenously produced CubeSats from the Japanese Kibo module on the International Space Station.
 Through the programme, Kenya and Guatemala launched their first satellites in 2018 and 2020, respectively.

 On 16 June 2016, UNOOSA announced a partnership with the China Manned Space Agency (CMSA) to give nations the opportunity to fly their experiments and personnel on board the Chinese space station Tiangong.

 In September 2016, UNOOSA announced the first United Nations space mission, with an initial target launch date in 2021.
 The mission will utilize the Dream Chaser spaceplane, designed by the American Sierra Nevada Corporation (SNC), to enable developing nations to send microgravity payloads into low-Earth orbit.

 In 2019, the launch date for the proposed Dream Chaser mission, expected to carry up to 35 payloads, was updated to sometime in 2024.

+On 26 June 2023, Aarti Holla-Maini, former general secretary of Global Satellite Operators Association, was appointed as the current UNOOSA director.